 The Investment Manager selects securities and other investments for purchase and sale based on intensive credit research involving extensive due diligence on each issuer, region and sector.
 The Investment Manager also considers macroeconomic outlook and geopolitical issues.
+The Investment Manager may employ a tactical asset or sector allocation strategy to seek to capitalize on total return potential created by changing market and economic conditions.

 The Investment Manager may determine to sell a security for several reasons, including but not limited to the following: (1) to adjust the portfolio's average maturity or duration, or to shift assets into or out of higher-yielding securities; (2) if a security's credit rating has been changed, the Investment Manager's credit outlook has changed, or for other similar reasons; (3) to meet redemption requests; (4) to take gains; or (5) due to relative value.
+The Series does not intend to principally invest in defaulted securities, but if a security defaults subsequent to purchase by the Series, the Investment Manager will determine in its discretion whether to hold or dispose of such security.
 Under adverse or unstable market conditions or abnormal circumstances (for example, in the event of credit events, where it is deemed opportune to preserve gains, or to preserve the relative value of investments or in the case of large cash inflows or anticipated large redemptions), the Series can make temporary investments and may not be able to pursue or achieve its investment objective.